Mukundan-T/QualityControlAutomationV2/README.md

 # QualityControlAutomation
 Quality Control Automation for a library system.
-Involves data validation and automated entry, with a front-end system for ease of use
+Involves data validation and automated entry with a front-end system for ease of use, fitting into the current library workflow for digitization of historical documents.
+Preliminary formatting, streamlining of the QC process and post formatting will help the upload and search optimisation in Union College's ARCHES online archive.

 ## Objectives
 |Feature|Implemented?|